Resampling schemes in population annealing: Numerical and theoretical results: Sampling variance calculations

 In residual resampling the resampling protocol is as follows: Each replica is replicated $\lfloor \tau \rfloor$ times which temporarily reduces the population size to $R'$.
 In a second step the population is brought to its original size $R$ by drawing $R-R'$ times from a multinomial distribution where each replica weight is proportional to its $\epsilon = \tau - \lfloor \tau \rfloor$.

 As multinomial resampling has a sampling variance equal to the number of replicas created on average and since this average is $\epsilon$, the sampling variance for residual resampling follows

 Clearly, this function (also sometimes referred to as the sawtooth function) has a discontinuity for every integer value $\tau$ where it jumps from one to zero.
 This discontinuity in $\tau$ cascades to a discontinuity $\SV(\beta)$ when averaging over all energies, as can be seen in Figs.~\ref{fig:SW_Nivar} and \ref{fig:GE_samplingVariance}.
 This only becomes apparent at low temperatures when due to the discreteness of the Ising model the energy and thus also the $\tau_k$ take only few values.
 A jump in the average sampling variance occurs at $\beta_{i}$ when some energy $E_j$ has $\tau_{\beta_{i-1}}(E_j) > 1$ at $\beta_{i-1}$ and $\tau_{\beta_i}(E_j) < 1$ at $\beta_{i}$.
 This can be observed for $\beta \gtrsim 0.8$ in Figs.~\ref{fig:SW_Nivar} and \ref{fig:GE_samplingVariance}.
 As the number of occupied energy levels decreases with increasing inverse temperature each jump is bigger than the previous one.

 In Fig.~\ref{fig:resCostForDiffResamplingMethods} the resampling cost $\Delta\rho_t / \Delta \beta$ diverges as $0.5 / \Delta \beta$ in the limit $\Delta\beta\rightarrow 0$, where $0.5$ is the sampling variance residual resampling takes for small $\Delta\beta$.
 This value can be understood as follows: With all $\tau$'s close to one and on average equal to one, half of the $\tau$'s are less than one and the other half larger than and equal to one.
-The expected sampling variance $\sv$ for $\tau \lesssim 1$ (resp. $\tau \gtrsim 1$) is one (resp. zero).
+The expected sampling variance $\sv$ for $\tau \lesssim 1$ (respectively, $\tau \gtrsim 1$) is one (respectively, zero).
 Thus, the measured $\sv$ is the average of zero and one, namely $0.5$.